camunda/camunda-docs/docs/reference/announcements.md

 Release date: 12th of October 2021

+Camunda Cloud is out of maintenance.

 ## Camunda Cloud 1.1

 Release date: 13th of July 2021

+Camunda Cloud is out of maintenance.

 ## Camunda Cloud 1.0

 Release date: 11th of May 2021

+Camunda Cloud is out of maintenance.

 ### Removed in 1.0